riseupnet/riseup_help/pages/security/en.md

 @title = 'Digital Security'
 @nav_title = 'Security'

-h1.
-Start here
+## Start here

 Pressed for time?
 Too busy resisting oppression or building a better world?
 Great!
 We suggest you start your security journey with these easy steps that everyone can take to make their digital life a lot less vulnerable.

-# [[Embrace message hygiene => message-hygiene]]: The vast majority of attacks arrive in your inbox.
+1. [[Embrace message hygiene => message-hygiene]]: The vast majority of attacks arrive in your inbox.
 Learn how to practice appropriate caution when using email and messaging applications.
-# [[Use a password manager => passwords]]: By using a password manager you can protect yourself from a large number of possible threats.
+1. [[Use a password manager => passwords]]: By using a password manager you can protect yourself from a large number of possible threats.
-# [[Enable device encryption => device-encryption]]: Device encryption is easy to turn on, built into your operating system, and protects data stored on your device.
+1. [[Enable device encryption => device-encryption]]: Device encryption is easy to turn on, built into your operating system, and protects data stored on your device.
-# [[Become a better browser => better-web-browsing]]: By changing your default web browser settings and installing a few extensions, you can dramatically improve the security (and pleasantness) of your web browsing experience.
+1. [[Become a better browser => better-web-browsing]]: By changing your default web browser settings and installing a few extensions, you can dramatically improve the security (and pleasantness) of your web browsing experience.
-# [[Run software safely => software-safety]]: Keeping your software up to date is a simple thing to do and makes your system much less vulnerable.
+1. [[Run software safely => software-safety]]: Keeping your software up to date is a simple thing to do and makes your system much less vulnerable.

-h1.
-Why security matters
+## Why security matters

-The increasing importance of information and communication has brought with it another phenomenon: the rise of a *surveillance society*.
-You can think of surveillance as an attempt by the powerful to [_maintain their dominance by asserting control over communication_].
+The increasing importance of information and communication has brought with it another phenomenon: the rise of a **surveillance society**.
+You can think of surveillance as an attempt by the powerful to _maintain their dominance by asserting control over communication_.

-*Nation states* have responded to new communications technology by pursuing an infrastructure that facilitates mass surveillance and can easily be re-purposed for total social control.
+**Nation states** have responded to new communications technology by pursuing an infrastructure that facilitates mass surveillance and can easily be re-purposed for total social control.
 Many governments also contract with unethical private corporations to track activists and break into their devices.

-*Corporations* have discovered that the gathering and analysis of massive amounts of personal data is necessary if they want to remain competitive in an information-rich world.
+**Corporations** have discovered that the gathering and analysis of massive amounts of personal data is necessary if they want to remain competitive in an information-rich world.
 In particular, nearly all advertising is shifting toward surveillance-based tracking of our personal behavior.

-*Criminals* have discovered that it is very lucrative to attack personal devices and cloud accounts to ransom data or blackmail the user.
+**Criminals** have discovered that it is very lucrative to attack personal devices and cloud accounts to ransom data or blackmail the user.

 In this context, digital security has become vitally important.